Optimal Transport and Skorokhod Embedding: The Optimization Problem and Duality

 \end{theorem}

-Theorem~\ref{HedgingDual} has close analogues in the mathematical finance literature.
-In particular, using Hobson's time change argument (\cite{Ho98a,Ho11}), Theorem \ref{HedgingDual} is comparable to the work of Dolinsky and Soner \cite{DoSo13,DoSo14}.
-Similar duality results in a discrete time framework are established by Bouchard and Nutz \cite{BoNu13} among others.

-Using the same argument as above, we see that it suffices to establish Theorem \ref{HedgingDual} in the case where $\gamma$ is bounded from below.
-As usual, one part of the duality relation is straightforward to verify: \begin{lemma} With the above notations and assumptions we have $D_\gamma\leq P_\gamma$. \end{lemma} \begin{proof} Take $(\phi,\psi)$ satisfying the dual constraint and $\xi\in\RST(\mu).$ Then we have
+Using the same argument as in the proof of Theorem \ref{MinimizerExistsP}, we see that it suffices to establish Theorem \ref{HedgingDual} in the case where $\gamma$ is bounded from below.
+As usual, one part of the duality relation is straightforward to verify: for $(\phi,\psi)$ satisfying the dual constraint and $\xi\in\RST(\mu)$ we have hence $D_\gamma\leq P_\gamma$.